Murder of George Holt in Knik, Alaska 1885

 near Knik and temporarily moved to the safety of Susitna Station

 In 1887, a New York Times

-article reported that Governor Swineford accused the U.S. Government
+article reported that Governor Swineford accused the

-fur trade in Alaska.
+monopoly on the fur trade in Alaska.
 He said the "ACC,

 by the power of its great wealth, had driven away all competition

 and reduced the Native populations to a condition of helpless

-dependence, if not absolute slavery, wherever the ACC was not
+dependence, if not absolute slavery wherever the ACC was not

 supervised by government agents".
 He felt that an absence

 I believe this New York